 Events

 Downtown Knoxville hosts more festivals than you can probably count.
-Some of our favorites include Greekfest, the Rossini Festival and the Mardi Growl Dog Parade.
+Some of our favorites include Greekfest, the Rossini Festival, the Mardi Growl Dog Parade and the Children’s Festival of Reading.

 Line Gay Street to watch some of the biggest and best parades in East Tennessee.
 You can celebrate the holidays with the WIVK Christmas Parade or the Knox St. Patrick’s Day Parade & Cel-O’bragh-tion.
-Salute our military men and women at the Veteran’s Day Parade and celebrate Juneteenth with the Juneteenth Memorial March & Parade.
+Salute our military men and women at the Veteran’s Day Parade and honor Martin Luther King and remember Juneteenth with the MLK Parade and Juneteenth Celebration.

 No question the heart of downtown Knoxville is Market Square.
-It is the backdrop to lots of great (and FREE) events like Movies on the Square, Shakespeare on the Square and even ice skating!
+It is the backdrop to lots of great events including Concerts on the Square, the Market Square Farmers Market and holiday fun like ice skating!
 But sometimes people-watching and splashing in the Market Square play fountain is all you need!

 Sports & Recreation